engindenizdogu/Parallel-Programming/README.md

-Parallel Programming
+**Parallel Programming Exercises**

-Parallel Programming assignments with solutions on OpenMP and MPI (Technische Universität München)
+Parallel Programming assignments with solutions on OpenMP and MPI (Technische Universität München - IN2147)